adarnimrod/resume/resume.rst

 - Avid sailor, used to be rank 2nd in Israel in 5.5m Catamarens.

-- Likes: Python, Ansible, git, SSH, local unit tests, remote CI tests
+- Likes: Python, Ansible, git, SSH, local unit tests, remote CI tests.

 Employment
 ----------